 Education options for expat families in Japan are plentiful – particularly in large cities such as Tokyo, Osaka and Nagoya.
-These options largely depend on how long expats plan to stay in Japan, the age of their children, and their location.
+The suitability of these options may largely depend on factors such as the length of the expats' stay in Japan, their children's age, and their location.

-In Japan, the Ministry of Education determines the national curriculum, though schools and teachers choose how to present the material.
-General subjects are taught in Japanese, though some schools offer international tracks.
+In Japan, the Ministry of Education determines the national curriculum for public schools, although schools and teachers choose how to present the material.
+General subjects are taught in Japanese, though some public schools offer international tracks for expat students.

-Elementary school is more relaxed, as one might expect of primary education, but junior high and high school can quickly become overwhelming and stressful to students, and potentially more so for foreign children who have not grown up in the system and are unfamiliar with the language.
+The environment in public elementary schools is more relaxed, as one might expect from primary education.
+However, junior high and high school can quickly become overwhelming and stressful to students, potentially more so for foreign children who have not grown up in the system and are unfamiliar with the language.

 International schools in Japan